 We recently received an email from a caring mom asking for ideas what she can do to help her son who has dentinogenesis imperfecti (DI).
 DI is a genetic issue where the teeth come in very weak and crumble easily.
+Think, tooth decay on steroids.

 This mom shared with us the challenges she faces watching her one-year old’s teeth cut through his gum only to begin crumbling soon after.